Stand up paddle surfing & Stand up paddle boarding

 A fast shallow right hand point break over rocks.
 Works on big W swell at

-low tide, a little inconsistent but great on a paddleboard!
+low tide, a little inconsistent to link up but great on a paddleboard!

 A fast shallow right hand wave breaking over rocks with a fatter left, can